Y0Coss/docs-fork/pages/network/load_balancer/create_redirectlocation/guide.en-gb.md

 Once the frontend is configured, click on `Add`{.action} or `Edit`{.action} depending on whether you are configuring a new frontend or an existing one.
 Do not forget to deploy the configuration.

-To do this, you can either :
+To do this, you can either:

-- in the `Status` section of the `Home`{.action} tab, click on the `...`{.action} button of your Load Balancer and then click on `Apply the configuration`{.action}.
+- In the `Status` section of the `Home`{.action} tab, click on the `...`{.action} button of your Load Balancer and then click on `Apply the configuration`{.action}.

-- in the reminder banner informing you that the configuration is not applied, click on `Apply the configuration`{.action}.
+- In the reminder banner informing you that the configuration is not applied, click on `Apply the configuration`{.action}.

 ![Application of a Load Balancer Configuration](images/apply_configuration.png){.thumbnail}

 ### Adding a custom redirect from the OVHcloud API

-In the [OVHcloud API](/links/api), redirects are specified in the redirectLocation string :
+In the [OVHcloud API](/links/api), redirects are specified in the redirectLocation string:

-#### Creating a new frontend
+**Creating a new frontend**

 > [!api]
 >